CleverRaven/Cataclysm-DDA/doc/GAME_BALANCE.md

 +0 - "hand" - Any object without a length bonus.

-+1 - "short" - Objects that, when held, extend over a foot (1/3 of a meter) in length from the hand.
-A normal American 12inch ruler is the handy boundary guide for when an item should switch over to a +1 bonus (the ruler, losing several inches when held, does not get one - unless you added a handle to it!).
++1 - "short" - Objects that, when held, extend over a foot (1/3 of a meter) in length from the hand, but less than about 3 feet.
+A normal American 12-inch ruler is the handy boundary guide for when an item should switch over to a +1 bonus (the ruler, losing several inches when held, does not get one - unless you added a handle to it!).

 +2 - "long" An object that is over 3 feet in length from the point where it is held.
 Includes swords, spears, quarterstaffs, poles, and a lot of other stuff.